jamesgeddes/jamesgeddes.github.io/index.md

 ## Bagpipes

 I also play the Great Highland Bagpipes.
-I do understand that this is quite a “Marmite” instrument, however they have taken me on some great adventures, such as folk festivals across Europe and hundred-piper massed bands.
+While this is arguably quite a “Marmite” instrument, they have taken me on some great adventures, such as folk festivals across Europe and hundred-piper massed bands.

 ## Aviation